On $1$d quadratic Klein-Gordon equations with a potential and symmetries: Introduction

 Denoting $\widetilde{f}$ for the distorted Fourier transform associated to $H$ of a function $f$, the assumptions on $H$ made in the previous subsection ensure that $\widetilde{u}(0) = 0$ for $u$ solution of \eqref{maineq}; this was the key hypothesis in the main theorem of \cite{KGV1d} on global solutions and asymptotics for \eqref{maineq}.
 However, the assumptions made above Theorem \ref{mainthm} imply more: namely, the generalized eigenfunctions associated to $H$ also vanish at zero frequency, as can be seen from \eqref{TRKodd} and \eqref{TRKeve}.
 This additional cancellation is responsible for stronger local decay (see Section \ref{DE}), or for the vanishing of the quadratic spectral distribution at zero frequency (see Section \ref{TQSD}).
 These effects are essentially equivalent; the former provides a more direct physical intuition, while the latter is the main tool which allows to simplify the proof.

-In the more general framework of \cite{KGV1d}, these additional cancellations at zero frequency are absent, and this causes the formation of a singularity in frequency space: $\widetilde{f}(t,\xi)$ develops, as $t\to \infty$, a singularity at the frequencies $\pm \sqrt{3}$, due to the resonant interaction $(0, 0 )\to \pm \sqrt{3}$ (the frequency zero interacts with itself to give the frequency $\pm \sqrt{3}$),
+In the more general framework of \cite{KGV1d}, these additional cancellations at zero frequency are absent, and this causes the formation of a singularity in frequency space: the $L^2$ norm of $\partial_\xi \widetilde{f}(t,\xi)$ diverges rapidly as $t\to \infty$ close to the frequencies $\pm \sqrt{3}$, due to the resonant interaction $(0, 0 )\to \pm \sqrt{3}$ (i.e., when the frequency zero interacts with itself to give the frequency $\pm \sqrt{3}$).

 The relevance of the weaker assumptions made in \cite{KGV1d} comes from the fact that singularities in frequency space are a very general phenomenon for many classes of $1$d problems.
 In particular, these singularities are expected to appear when the linear(ized) operator has a resonance at the bottom of the continuous spectrum (e.g. the linearized operators for the kinks of the $\phi^4$ and Sine-Gordon models) or a so-called internal mode (e.g. the linearized operator for the kink of the $\phi^4$ model); see the discussion in Section 1 of \cite{KGV1d} for more on these aspects.